About Corporate Watch

 A network of housing and worker cooperatives working for radical social change

-As well as money from subscriptions, sale of literature, and donations from supporters, Corporate Watch is also funded by grant-giving bodies, including:
+As well as money from subscriptions, sale of literature, and donations from supporters, Corporate Watch is also funded by grant-giving bodies, which have included:

 The Barry Amiel & Norman Melburn Trust